 Your child may need therapy for many years to work through the abuse that happened to them, as well as plenty of love and affection from you and other caring adults in their life.
 They may have difficulty trusting other adults and may engage in harmful actions toward themselves or others.

-Your Rights as a Parent
+Your Rights as a Parent When you Find Indicators of Daycare abuse

 As parents, we want to do everything in our power to hold individuals or entities that harm our children responsible.
 If you suspect your child has been abused at daycare you may wonder, “Can I Sue for Daycare Abuse?”
 The answer is yes.